Ionic

 Sentry Capacitor supports Ionic out of the box.
 The documentation below is similar to our Capacitor Getting Started documentation since the setup of Capacitor and Ionic are the same.

-Install the Sentry Capacitor SDK alongside the corresponding Sentry SDK for the framework you're using, such as Angular in this example:
+Install the Sentry Capacitor SDK alongside the corresponding Sentry SDK for the framework you're using:

 Copied